Modeling

 Watermarks are visible by default in the background of pools and lanes.
 These watermarks are repeatedly shown from a certain width of the symbol and automatically display the name of the pool or lane in the selected content language.
 You can adjust the watermark yourself as follows.

-Navigate to the format settings via the Options by first expanding the Details.
+Navigate to the format settings via the Options.

 Select the pool or lane including the watermark you want to edit.
 Click the menu button Form and open the entry Watermark.
 There you can remove the watermark by deselecting the checkbox Visible or you can rename the watermark and adjust it to your needs.
 Customization options include font size and color, as well as the location of the watermark within the pool or lane.